 A: Back in the early 19th century, fibromyalgia (then known as fibrositis) was believed to be inflammation in certain joints – known as your tender points – that caused the most pain.
 It was also believed that fibromyalgia was limited to those points, and any other musculoskeletal region that experienced pain may just be imaginary.

 Fibromyalgia was understood better and realized that there were no tender points, but widespread pain that could vary between patients.
-At Metro Pain and Vein Centers, we only use accurate and updated methods of using tender points to diagnose fibromyalgia.
+At Metro Pain Centers, we only use accurate and updated methods of using tender points to diagnose fibromyalgia.
 Our team diagnoses you based on the severity and nature of the pain you feel from fibromyalgia.

 While fibromyalgia isn’t fully scientifically understood yet, many medical studies are being done for it, and researchers are actively finding more answers.
 In the meantime, patients with fibromyalgia can take steps to manage their pain and discomfort and live normal lives in spite of their condition.
-At Metro Pain and Vein Centers, our team of fibromyalgia specialists and pain management experts can help you understand your condition and develop an effective treatment plan to prevent further damage and minimize your discomfort.
+At Metro Pain Centers, our team of fibromyalgia specialists and pain management experts can help you understand your condition and develop an effective treatment plan to prevent further damage and minimize your discomfort.